swift-nav/google-sdc-corrections/README.md

 ## JSON format
 The JSON files have been zip compressed to preserve space.
 They need to be extracted before use.
 There are many JSON loaders and parsers available online for most popular programming languages (Python, C, C++, ...).
 The format of the messages in the JSON files is described in the _spec_ folder.
 The PDF file gives a complete description of each message.
 In the JSON files the messages can be identified by the `msg_type` field, which contains the decimal message type number.
 For example, message type number `138` for message `MSG_EPHEMERIS_GPS`.
 Note that the `payload` field of the message can be safely discarded.
 This simply contains the packed version of the message content.

+If you are using Python, you can use the [libsbp](https://github.com/swift-nav/libsbp) library to load the message from the JSON files directly.
+The latest version of libsbp can be found here: [github.com/swift-nav/libsbp/releases/tag/v3.4.7](https://github.com/swift-nav/libsbp/releases/tag/v3.4.7).

+## Swift Navigation Binary Protocol (SBP) format
+All corrections data is also provided in SBP format.
+SBP is a fast, simple, and minimal binary protocol for communicating with Swift devices.
+You can integrate the client libraries from [libsbp](https://github.com/swift-nav/libsbp) with your existing software to read the SBP data directly.
+The client libraries are available in a variety of languages (Python, C, Java, Rust, ...).
+The latest version of libsbp can be found here: [github.com/swift-nav/libsbp/releases/tag/v3.4.7](https://github.com/swift-nav/libsbp/releases/tag/v3.4.7).

 &nbsp;